Energinet-DataHub/green-energy-hub/docs/Software Development Principals.md

 ## Tools that we use

-This is a currated list of tools that we use to improve the quality of the software that we deliver.
+This is a curated list of tools that we use to improve the quality of the software that we deliver.

 ### [sonarcloud.io](http://sonarcloud.io)

 Sonarcloud is a static code analysis tool.
-It provides check for code smells, bugs, duplication and metrics for code maintability.
+It provides check for code smells, bugs, duplication and metrics for code maintainability.

 This is a part of our CI pipeline.
 When a pull request is opened the code-change is analysed.
 The result is reported on the pull request as a comment.
 If the quality is not compliant the pull request is blocked until the quality is improved based on the feedback.